Logan Express: Initial services

-A route from Shopper's World in Framingham, operated by Peter Pan Bus Lines, began on November 16, 1986.
+Fox Bus Lines took over the Framingham service in 1993.
 The initial terminal in the mall's parking lot had limited parking spots and a ten-year lease.
 In 1990, Massport proposed to move the terminal to a former Trailways bus station off Speen Street in Natick to the east.
 In 1994, with demolition and replacement of the mall about to begin, Massport proposed a site off Route 30 at Burr Street.
 Objections from the town, which planned to develop the site as a park, led Massport to consider other locations.
 The terminal temporarily moved to the south side of the mall on October 1, 1994, due to construction.
 On July 1, 1995, it moved again to a different site on Burr Street.
 That became the permanent site; a terminal building opened in February 1997.

 A route from Mishawum station in Woburn was added on November 16, 1992.
 An expanded parking lot and terminal building were added in 1993.
 Originally operated by Peter Pan, the route was taken over by Paul Revere Transportation in November 1995.
 The Woburn terminal was moved to the new Anderson Regional Transportation Center on April 8, 2001.
 A route from Peabody, with a terminal on Route 1 near I-95, was added on September 7, 2001.
-It was slow to gain ridership due to the post-September 11 drop in air travel and frequency was halfed on November 3, 2001.
+McGinn Bus Company was the operator for the service.
+It was slow to gain ridership due to the post-September 11 drop in air travel and frequency was halved on November 3, 2001.

 Expansions

+Massport made several attempts to develop bus service between Logan Airport and Downtown Boston.
+Logan Link van service between South Station and the airport, operated by Paul Revere, began on May 4, 1992.
+It operated only during weekday peak hours, with schedules timed to connect to MBTA Commuter Rail service.
+Logan Link was discontinued effective July 1, 1993, due to low ridership.
+Logan Dart service between the South Station Bus Terminal and the airport began on November 14, 2000.
+It operated Sunday through Friday from 6 am to 8 pm.
+Originally operated by A&B Coach, it was taken over by Paul Revere in June 2001 and discontinued that November.
+The MBTA began daily Silver Line bus service between South Station and the airport in June 2005.